hanzopgp/JetsonAutonomousDriving/README.md

       |    ├── tutorial/                (Folder containing CNN/PyTorch tutorials)
       |    └── main/
       |         ├── model_benchmark/    (Benchmarks of different CNN on Jetson card)
-      |         |    ├── models         (Folder containing .pth files for each model tested)
+      |         |    ├── models/        (Folder containing .pth files for each model tested)
       |         |    └── results.txt    (File containing some results and a link to google sheets)
       |         └── model/              (Best model for our project)
       ├── txt/